tectrolabs/swiftrng/README.md

 ## Contents

-* `linux` contains all necessary files and source code for building the `swrandom` kernel module used with Linux distributions.
+* `linux` contains all necessary files and source code for building the `swrandom` kernel module used with Linux distributions (currently compatible with SwiftRNG devices manufactured before March 2020).
 * `linux-and-macOS` contains all necessary files and source code for building `bitcount`, `swrngseqgen`, `swrng`, `swrng-cl`, `swperftest`, `swperf-cl-test`, `sample`, `sample-cl`, `swdiag`, `swrawrandom`, and `swdiag-cl` utilities used with Linux and macOS distributions.
 * `windows` (currently not supported) contains all necessary files and source code for building WIN32 versions of the `SwiftRNG.dll` component, `swrng.exe` and `swdiag.exe` utilities for older versions of Windows such as Windows 7 (32 bits) using Visual C++ 2010 Express.
 This version of the SwiftRNG software API is deprecated.
 New application development should use the `windows-x64` version of the software API.
 * `windows-x64` contains all necessary files and source code for building x64 versions of the `SwiftRNG.dll` component, `entropy-server.exe`, `entropy-cl-server.exe`, `bitcount.exe`, `bitcount-cl.exe`, `swrngseqgen.exe`, `swrng.exe`,`swrng-cl.exe`, `swdiag.exe`, `swdiag-cl.exe`, `swrawrandom.exe`, `sample.exe`, `sample-cl.exe`, `swperf-test.exe`, `swperf-cl-test.exe`, `dll-sample.exe` and `dll-test.exe` utilities for Windows 10 (64 bit), and Windows Server 2016/2019 (64 bit) using Visual Studio 2015/2017/2019.